BeeHeather/COMSOL-Multiphysics-Russifier/README.md

 # COMSOL-Multiphysics-Russifier
-COMSOL Multiphysics Russifier (Pressure Acoustic, Frequency domain module only) Russification was made within the framework of university practice, in compliance with copyright.
+COMSOL Multiphysics Russifier (Pressure Acoustic, Frequency domain module only).
+Russification was made within the framework of university practice, in compliance with copyright.

 ## How to install: